 Schools will provide and promote nutrition education and physical education to foster lifelong habits of healthy eating and physical activity and will establish linkages between health education, school meal programs, and related community services.

-All students will have opportunities, support, and encouragement to be physically active on a regular basis as provided by school/council policy.

-Foods and beverages sold or served at school will meet the nutrition recommendations of the U.S. Dietary Guidelines for Americans.

-Nutrition Education and Promotion
+Nutrition Promotion and Education, Physical Activity, and Other School-Based Activities

-Each school is encouraged to provide nutrition education and engage in nutrition promotion that:
+Each school is to set measurable goals in providing nutrition education and engaging in nutrition promotion to positively influence lifelong eating behaviors.
+Suggested language may include goals related to activities and opportunities:

-is offered at each grade level as part of a sequential, comprehensive, standards-based program designed to provide students with the knowledge and skills necessary to promote and protect their health;
+offered at each grade level as part of a sequential, comprehensive, standards-based program designed to provide students with the knowledge and skills necessary to promote and protect their health;

-promotes fruits, vegetables, whole grain products, low-fat and fat-free dairy products, healthy food preparation methods, and health-enhancing nutrition practices;
+that promote fruits, vegetables, whole grain products, low-fat and fat-free dairy products, healthy food preparation methods, and health-enhancing nutrition practices;

-emphasizes caloric balance between food intake and energy expenditure (physical activity/exercise);
+that emphasize caloric balance between food intake and energy expenditure (physical activity/exercise);

-links with school meal programs, other school foods, and nutrition-related community services;
+that link with school meal programs, other school foods, and nutrition-related community services;

+that provide all students with opportunities, support, and encouragement to be physically active on a regular basis as provided by school/council policy.
+Schools with K-5 organization, or any configuration thereof, shall include in their wellness policy, moderate to vigorous physical activity each day in accordance with KRS 160.345 and Board Policy 02.4241;

-teaches media literacy with an emphasis on food marketing; and
+that teach media literacy with an emphasis on food marketing; and

-includes training for teachers and other staff.
+that include training for teachers and other staff.

 STUDENTS CU09.2